fourier-space/Computing-2-Notes/README.md

 This means it is the pure javascript modules that test files can import, and it is the functionality provided there that should be put under test.
 Unit testing shouldn't be dependent on things outside the control of the programmer, such as users or the network, so it is a cleaner approach to ignore these things and test code in pure javascript that is used in the web app.

-Each test file might mirror a javascript module and test features of it, we'll use the naming convention of a pure js module `module.js` will be imported into and tested by a test file `module.test.js`.
+Each test file might focus on a javascript module and test features of it, we'll use the naming convention of a pure js module `module.js` will be imported into and tested by a test file `module.test.js`.
 The test files are picked up by the testing framework.
 In our case, a `.mocharc.json` file instructs us to look for files with the `.test.js` suffix in a `tests` folder.
 Test files can also import test modules, these might themselves contain more tests, or [fast-check](https://github.com/dubzzz/fast-check) *arbitraries*, or other helper functions for testing.